-- b) The County should clearly develop as part of an Agricultural Lands Expansion Strategy the framework for preserving lands identified as ecologically important and that should not be converted to agricultural uses. - c) The Agricultural Lands Expansion Strategy should contemplate not just where the best lands for agricultural uses are located, but also where new agricultural activity can best support overall County growth, industry, and economic development. - d) The County will take a balanced approach to protecting the natural forests and wilderness landscapes that County residents value while strategically expanding the economic potential of the County's core industry. - e) The County will actively advocate to the Provincial government to prioritize the conversion of the lands identified in the Agricultural Lands Expansion Strategy. - f) Advocating for the expansion of grazing lands and reserves from the Province is encouraged. - g) Support the growth of value added agricultural processing and urban agriculture through the Land Use Bylaw. - h) In collaboration with industry and non-profit partners, explore ways to attract new agricultural related businesses to strengthen local food production and diversify the agricultural industry.
+- b) As part of an Agricultural Lands Expansion Strategy, the County should clearly develop a framework for preserving lands identified as ecologically important and that should not be converted to agricultural uses. - c) The Agricultural Lands Expansion Strategy should contemplate not just where the best lands for agricultural uses are located, but also where new agricultural activity can best support overall County growth, industry, and economic development. - d) The Agricultural Lands Strategy should also encourage participation by the County and agricultural organizations such as Mackenzie Agriculture in Provincial agricultural matters, including through the Provincial Agriculture Task Force and other initiatives as they arise. - e) The County will take a balanced approach to protecting the natural forests and wilderness landscapes that County residents value while strategically expanding the economic potential of the County's core industry. - f) The County will actively advocate to the Provincial government to prioritize the conversion of the lands identified in the Agricultural Lands Expansion Strategy. - g) The County will advocate for the expansion of grazing lands and grazing reserves from the Province. - h) Support the growth of value added agricultural processing and urban agriculture through the Land Use Bylaw. - i) In collaboration with industry and non-profit partners, explore ways to attract new agricultural related businesses to strengthen local food production and diversify the agricultural industry.